junxit/us-congress-code/title-42/chapter-6a/sec-254c.md

 ### Amendments

+2020—Subsec. (d)(2)(A).
+Pub.
+L. 116–136, § 3213(1)(A), substituted “basic” for “essential”.
+Subsec. (d)(2)(B).
+Pub.
+L. 116–136, § 3213(1)(B), inserted “to” after “grants” in introductory provisions and struck out “to” at beginning of cls. (i) to (iii).
+Subsec. (e)(1).
+Pub.
+L. 116–136, § 3213(2)(A), inserted “improving and” after “outreach by” and “, through community engagement and evidence-based or innovative, evidence-informed models” after “rural areas” and substituted “5 years” for “3 years”.
+Subsec. (e)(2).
+Pub.
+L. 116–136, § 3213(2)(B)(i), inserted “shall” after “entity” in introductory provisions.
+Subsec. (e)(2)(A).
+Pub.
+L. 116–136, § 3213(2)(B)(ii), substituted “be an entity with demonstrated experience serving, or the capacity to serve, rural underserved populations” for “shall be a rural public or rural nonprofit private entity”.
+Subsec. (e)(2)(B).
+Pub.
+L. 116–136, § 3213(2)(B)(iii), (iv). struck out “shall” before “represent” and inserted “that” after “members” in introductory provisions and struck out “that” at beginning of cls. (i) and (ii).
+Subsec. (e)(2)(C).
+Pub.
+L. 116–136, § 3213(2)(B)(iii), struck out “shall” before “not previously”.
+Subsec. (e)(3)(C).
+Pub.
+L. 116–136, § 3213(2)(C), substituted “the rural underserved populations in the local community or region” for “the local community or region”.
+Subsec. (f)(1)(A).
+Pub.
+L. 116–136, § 3213(3)(A)(i)(I), substituted “plan, develop, and implement integrated health care networks that collaborate” for “promote, through planning and implementation, the development of integrated health care networks that have combined the functions of the entities participating in the networks” in introductory provisions.
+Subsec. (f)(1)(A)(ii).
+Pub.
+L. 116–136, § 3213(3)(A)(i)(II), substituted “basic health care services and associated health outcomes” for “essential health care services”.
+Subsec. (f)(1)(B).
+Pub.
+L. 116–136, § 3213(3)(A)(ii), amended subpar.
+(B) generally.
+Prior to amendment, text read as follows: “The Director may award such a rural health network development grant for implementation activities for a period of 3 years.
+The Director may also award such a rural health network development grant for planning activities for a period of 1 year, to assist in the development of an integrated health care network, if the proposed participants in the network do not have a history of collaborative efforts and a 3-year grant would be inappropriate.”
+Subsec. (f)(2).
+Pub.
+L. 116–136, § 3213(3)(B)(i), inserted “shall” after “entity” in introductory provisions.
+Subsec. (f)(2)(A).
+Pub.
+L. 116–136, § (3)(B)(ii), substituted “be an entity with demonstrated experience serving, or the capacity to serve, rural underserved populations” for “shall be a rural public or rural nonprofit private entity”.
+Subsec. (f)(2)(B).
+Pub.
+L. 116–136, § 3213(3)(B)(iii), struck out “shall” before “represent” and inserted “that” after “participants” in introductory provisions and struck out “that” at beginning of cls. (i) and (ii).
+Subsec. (f)(2)(C).
+Pub.
+L. 116–136, § 3213(3)(B)(iv), struck out “shall” before “not previously”.
+Subsec. (f)(3)(C)(iii).
+Pub.
+L. 116–136, § 3213(3)(C)(i), amended cl. (iii) generally.
+Prior to amendment, cl. (iii) read as follows: “how the local community or region to be served will benefit from and be involved in the activities carried out by the network;”.
+Subsec. (f)(3)(D).
+Pub.
+L. 116–136, § 3213(3)(C)(ii), substituted “the rural underserved populations in the local community or region” for “the local community or region”.
+Subsec. (g)(1).
+Pub.
+L. 116–136, § 3213(4)(A), inserted “, including activities related to increasing care coordination, enhancing chronic disease management, and improving patient health outcomes” after “quality improvement activities” and substituted “5 years” for “3 years”.
+Subsec. (g)(2).
+Pub.
+L. 116–136, § 3213(4)(B)(i), inserted “shall” after “entity” in introductory provisions.
+Subsec. (g)(2)(A).
+Pub.
+L. 116–136, § 3213(4)(B)(ii), (iii), struck out “shall” at beginning of cls. (i) and (ii), and inserted “or regional” after “local” in cl. (ii).
+Subsec. (g)(2)(B).
+Pub.
+L. 116–136, § 3213(4)(B)(ii), struck out “shall” before “not previously”.
+Subsec. (g)(3)(D).
+Pub.
+L. 116–136, § 3213(4)(C), substituted “the rural underserved populations in the local community or region” for “the local community or region”.
+Subsec. (h)(3).
+Pub.
+L. 116–136, § 3213(5), inserted “, as appropriate,” after “the Secretary” in introductory provisions.
+Subsec. (i).
+Pub.
+L. 116–136, § 3213(6), amended subsec. (i) generally.
+Prior to amendment, text read as follows: “Not later than September 30, 2005, the Secretary shall prepare and submit to the appropriate committees of Congress a report on the progress and accomplishments of the grant programs described in subsections (e), (f), and (g).”
+Subsec. (j).
+Pub.
+L. 116–136, § 3213(7), substituted “$79,500,000 for each of fiscal years 2021 through 2025” for “$45,000,000 for each of fiscal years 2008 through 2012”.
 2008—Subsec. (j).
 Pub.
 L. 110–355 substituted “$45,000,000 for each of fiscal years 2008 through 2012.” for “$40,000,000 for fiscal year 2002, and such sums as may be necessary for each of fiscal years 2003 through 2006.”
 2003—Subsec. (b)(4).
 Pub.
 L. 108–163 substituted “section 295p(6)” for “section 295p”.
 2002—Pub.
 L. 107–251 amended section generally.
 Prior to amendment, section related to a rural health outreach, network development, and telemedicine grant program, and in subsec. (a), provided for administration by the Office of Rural Health Policy; in subsec. (b), set out the objectives of grants; in subsec. (c), set out eligibility requirements; in subsec. (d), described preferred characteristics of applicant networks; in subsec. (e), specified permitted uses of grant funds; in subsec. (f), limited the duration of grants; and in subsec. (g), authorized appropriations.

 ### Effective Date of 2003 Amendment